Rock Ventures

-Rock Ventures LLC is the holding company for businessman Dan Gilbert's portfolio of companies, investments, and real estate.
+Rock Ventures LLC (doing business as ROCK) is the holding company for the portfolio of companies, investments, and real estate properties owned by American businessman Dan Gilbert.
 It is based in Detroit, Michigan and engaged in community development in both Detroit and Cleveland, Ohio.
 Its over 110 affiliated companies included the Cleveland Cavaliers and Rocket Mortgage.

-In 2023 Rock Ventures became ROCK, the Family Office for the Gilberts.

 History

 Rock Ventures was founded by Dan Gilbert in 2007.
 By 2018, Rock Ventures accounted for 17,000 jobs in the City of Detroit, making it the largest employer and taxpayer in the city.
 It had more than 100 companies under its umbrella at that time.

-Companies
+Holdings

-Rock Ventures is the parent company of more than 110 companies.
+Rock Ventures owns a stake in more than 100 companies.